gentics/cms-oss/README.md

 Traditional CMSes are "coupled", which means that the CMS also takes care of the presentation layer responsible for delivering the content to the clients.
 The content and the presentation are closely interlinked.
-Typically, content managers create and manage their content through tools like WYSIWYG editors.
+Typically, content managers create and manage their content through tools like "What you see is what you get" (WYSIWYG) editors.
 The CMS then delivers the content according to the front-end delivery layer built into the CMS.
 Typically, a traditional CMS supports your websites but not much else.